Do you or your partner regularly complain that the other is keeping them awake?

-I say ‘we’, but as the one who’s the extremely light sleeper, it’s only fair to admit it was my suggestion.
-Fortunately, my partner fully supported the idea, knowing that I very often struggle to sleep well when sharing the bed.
-And of course, my tortured tossing and turning can unfairly keep her awake too.
+As the one who’s the extremely light sleeper, it was my suggestion initially.
+Fortunately, my partner supported the idea, knowing that I often struggle to sleep when sharing the bed.
+And of course, my incessant position changing and grumpy yawning can unfairly keep her awake too.

-A time for intimacy & a time for sleep
+A time for intimacy and a time for sleep